-Ben used to say that he wouldn't own a company trading on more than 10x EV/sales, but has relaxed this rule.
-He feels that Microsoft's recent agreed bid for Nuance Communications (PCT has a small position) on a multiple of over 14x sales might suggest that these valuations are underwritten by potential M&A activity.
+EV/sales, but has relaxed this rule.
+Microsoft's recent agreed bid for Nuance Communications (PCT has a small position) on a multiple of over 14x sales suggests that these valuations are underwritten by potential M&A activity.

 Figure 19: Applied Materials